j4mie/idiorm/README.markdown

 * Built on top of [PDO](http://php.net/pdo).
 * Uses [prepared statements](http://uk.php.net/manual/en/pdo.prepared-statements.php) throughout to protect against [SQL injection](http://en.wikipedia.org/wiki/SQL_injection) attacks.
 * Requires no model classes, no XML configuration and no code generation: works out of the box, given only a connection string.
-* Consists of just one class called `ORM`.
+* Consists of one main class called `ORM`.
+Additional classes are prefixed with `Idiorm`.
 Minimal global namespace pollution.
 * Database agnostic.
 Currently supports SQLite, MySQL, Firebird and PostgreSQL.
 May support others, please give it a try!
 * Supports collections of models with method chaining to filter or apply actions to multiple results at once.
 * Multiple connections supported